Pohjola: Pohjola in the Kalevala tales

-In The Kalevala, Pohjola mainly appears as the home of women whom the male heroes, from the land of Kalevala, seek as wives.
+In the Kalevala, Pohjola mainly appears as the home of women whom the male heroes, from the land of Kalevala, seek as wives.

 The Mistress of Pohjola is Louhi, a powerful, evil witch.
 The great smith Seppo Ilmarinen forges the Sampo at her demand as a payment for the hand of her daughter in marriage.
 The Sampo is a magic artefact, possibly a mill of plenty that churns out abundant goods, like the Cornucopia.
 Its exact nature is unclear, but its churning lid has also been interpreted as a symbol of the celestial vault of the heavens: Embedded with stars, it revolves around a central axis, or the pillar of the world.

 Other Kalevala characters also seek marriage with the daughters of Pohjola.
 These include the adventurer Lemminkäinen, and the wise old man Väinämöinen.
 Louhi demands from them deeds similar to the forging of Sampo, such as shooting the Swan of Tuonela.
 When the suitor finally gets the daughter, weddings and great drinking and eating parties are held at the great hall of Pohjola.

 The foundation of the world pillar, also thought of as the root of the "world tree", was probably located in Pohjola, somewhere just over the northern horizon from the Finnish mythological perspective.
 The pillar was thought to rest on the Pohjantähti or North Star.

-The bulk of the Kalevala are the stories about the Sampo, kept in Pojola.
+The bulk of the Kalevala are the stories about the Sampo, kept in Pohjola.
 The major episodes in the Pojola series are: